 When the post-mortem examination is completed, the coroner will allow the body to be taken by the funeral director chosen by the family.
 Usually, consent for the funeral is given straight after the post-mortem, even if the results are not available.
-If the next of kin choose a cremation, they have to complete an Application for Permission for Cremation, Form C79, and be issued with a Coroners Cremation Permit.
+If the next of kin choose a cremation, they have to complete an Application for Permission for Cremation and be issued with a Coroners Cremation Permit.
 These forms can be found on the NSW Health web page Final arrangements of the deceased.

 A coroner’s role is to inquire into deaths that are sudden or unexpected, or where the cause of death is unknown.
 Coronial services in NSW are coordinated by the State Coroner, located in Lidcombe.
 All magistrates of the local court are coroners.
 Registrars at local courts in most towns throughout NSW are also coroners or assistant coroners.

 A medical practitioner must not issue a certificate as to cause of death if the death is a ‘reportable death’ under the Coroners Act 2009 (NSW).
 A ‘reportable death’ is defined in section 6 of the Coroners Act as where a person has died:

 - a sudden death the cause of which is unknown